agsb/milliForth-RiscV/README.md

     and uses a STATE (< 0) to always compile the next word, and return to compile STATE (1).

-So postpone is defined as
+So postpone could be defined as

         : postpone -1 state ! ; immediate